conglb/conglb.github.io/_posts/2019-10-07-ielts-reading-a-different-way-to-practise.md

 ---
 layout: post
-title: IELTS Reading: a different way to practise
+title: "IELTS Reading: a different way to practise"
-tags: [ielts]
 ---

 Here's an interesting way to use reading tests from the Cambridge IELTS books: